Management and maintenance

 How does QPWS manage pest plants and animals?

 In response to these threats, QPWS carries out pest control work as a critical part of its management to remove or mitigate the threats pests have on these values.

 In accordance with the Nature Conservation Act 1992 and Forestry Act 1959, QPWS is responsible for protecting and conserving the natural, cultural, productive and social values within its parks and forests.
 Consistent with all other landholders, QPWS has a responsibility under the Biosecurity Act 2014 to take all reasonable and practical steps to minimise the risks associated with plant and animal pests on lands under their control.

-In managing pests, QPWS utilises a comprehensive Pest Management Framework (PDF, 99KB) that sets standards for the preparation and operational aspects of pest management operations on its parks and forests.
+In managing pests, QPWS utilises a comprehensive Pest Management Framework that sets standards for the preparation and operational aspects of pest management operations on its parks and forests.
 QPWS has also developed a Pest Management System to facilitate pest management planning and to guide on-ground pest management activities.

 Pest management objectives